Robbie Grossman Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 10.4 K/9, the third-best in MLB.
+- The 10.5 strikeouts per nine innings put together by the Cubs pitching staff ranks third in the league.

-- The Cubs have a 4.70 team ERA that ranks 16th across all MLB pitching staffs.
+- The Cubs have a 3.91 team ERA that ranks 12th among all league pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (four total, 0.8 per game).
+- The Cubs surrender the second-fewest home runs in baseball (four total, 0.7 per game).

-- Stroman (1-0) gets the start for the Cubs, his second of the season.
+- The Cubs will look to Steele (0-0) in his second start this season.

-- His last time out was on Thursday, March 30 against the Milwaukee Brewers, when the righty tossed six scoreless innings while allowing three hits.
+- The left-hander last appeared in relief on Friday, when he tossed 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.